- Drink 7/10

 Puddings at Vinnie’s

 Pudding options are limited to two – Chocolate Brownie and Spiced Apple Cake (£4.95).
 The Brownie was really special, a kind of nut sandwich, made with maple syrup and cacao and served with a coconut yoghurt.
 Delicious.
 Spiced Apple Cake was almost as highly rated, Bramley and almond flavours.
-Coffee was good.
+Coffee with nut milk was, well, awful.

 I liked Vinnie’s – Vinnie and Louis are nice, gentle people and they’ve made something new for Cheltenham here.
-The restaurant deserves a healthy (eh?) following amongst vegetarians – but not only amongst vegetarians.
-Our scores are reasonably high, reflecting that Vinnie’s is sui generis.
-Also because it only lays out a claim to be an eatery/cafe, even if it is effectively a restaurant in the evenings.
+The restaurant deserves a healthy (eh?) following amongst vegans and vegetarians – but not only amongst vegetarians.
+Our scores are reasonably average reflecting a lack of strong flavours and satisfyingly rich sauces etc, but remember that Vinnie’s is sui generis.
+It only lays out a claim to be an eatery/cafe, even if it is effectively a restaurant in the evenings.
 Finally, I want to go back for a Ginger Gin.